mitsuhiko/minijinja/README.md

 * [Liquid](https://crates.io/crates/liquid): an implementation of Liquid templates for Rust.
   Liquid was inspired by Django from which Jinja took it's inspiration.

-## Upgrading from MiniJinja 1.x

-There are two major versions of MiniJinja both of which are currently maintained.
-Most users should upgrade to 2.x which has a much improved object system.
-However if you have been using dynamic objects in the past the upgrade might be quite involved.
-For upgrade informations refer to [UPDATING](UPDATING.md) which has a guide with examples of what the changes between the two engine versions are.

-To see examples and code from MiniJinja 1.x, you can browse the [minijinja-1.x branch](https://github.com/mitsuhiko/minijinja/tree/minijinja-1.x).

 ## Sponsor

 If you like the project and find it useful you can [become a